 Lessons take place in the mornings and afternoons and there is a full programme of evening social events and weekend excursions designed in consultation with the students and tailored to their age and interests.
 There is a minimum number of Social Events and Excursions that students are required to attend depending on their age.
 All recreational activities organised by Bede's are included in the course fee.

-Daily Timetable.
-25 hours of lessons per week including English Skills, Communication Skills and Academic Insights.
+25 hours of lessons per week including Academic English, Communication Skills and English for Specific Pathways.
 Maximum 14 students per class.
 Weekly progress checks to monitor performance.

 4 levels are available from B1 (Intermediate) to C2 (Proficiency).
 Entry test on Monday with a speaking, grammar and writing component.

-Exams Flyer.
-The IELTS exam is available for students aged between 16-19 years.
-15 hours of dedicated exam preparation instead of English Skills and Communication Skills.
-2 week programme (exam on Sat 18 July, Sat 25 July or Sat 8 August 2020).
+The IELTS exam is available for students aged between 16-20 years.
+15 hours per week of dedicated exam preparation instead of English Skills and Communication Skills.
+2 week programme.
 Supplements are payable.
 IELTS students must stay 1 extra night (no extra charge) and depart on Sunday.

 Restaurants and cafes, IT centre, supermarket, pharmacy, bars, post office, cashpoint, tennis courts, fitness rooms, squash courts, football pitches.
 Use of the sports facilities on campus during students' free time is not included in the course fees and students need to pay for themselves.
 View our Price List.